 Plots of the u-v plane coverage with the VLBA for sources at declinations of $+64, +30, +06, \text{ and } -18^{\circ}$ are shown in Figure 1 for horizon-to-horizon tracks and in Figure 2 for single "snapshot" tracks of duration $\frac{1}{2}$ hour approximately when the source transits New Mexico.
-Similar plots can currently be generated by program PC-SCHED distributed by Haystack Observatory; Section 26.1 describes how to obtain this program. u-v plots can also be calculated with program HAZI distributed with the Caltech VLBI Analysis

-Programs.
-See Section 26.1 for instructions on how to obtain this software.
+Similar plots can currently be generated by program PC-SCHED distributed by Haystack Observatory; Section 25.1 describes how to obtain this program. u-v plots can also be calculated with program HAZI distributed with the Caltech VLBI Analysis Programs.
+See Section 25.1 for instructions on how to obtain this software.
 Both PC-SCHED and HAZI require coordinates for VLBA antennas.
-This information is improving rapidly, and NRAO staff will attempt to communicate the latest coordinate information to the keepers of PC-SCHED and HAZI.
-An NRAO VLBA OBSERVE program is currently under development (see Section 20).
+An NRAO VLBA OBSERVE program is currently under development (see Section 19).
 Among its various project planning tools will be the ability to produce u-v plots.